cwonrails/navim/README.md

 git submodule init && git submodule update
 ```

-Make links if you are using Vim 8:
+Make links if you are using Vim:

 ```sh
 mv ~/.vim ~/.vim.backup